suyashb95/soundcloud-dl/README.md

 ##Usage
 * usage: soundcloud-dl.py [-h] [--url URL] [--dir DIR] [--all] [--likes] [--include] [--exclude] [--limit]
+* sc-dl can be used instead of soundcloud-dl
 * The url can be a link to a user, a track or a user's playlists.
 Downloads a user's uploads unless --all or --likes options are given
 * Adding the --include option overrides the --exclude option.
 * Example : `python soundcloud-dl.py --url https://soundcloud.com/stringofasymptotes --dir D:\Music`
 * Example : `python soundcloud-dl.py --url https://soundcloud.com/stringofasymptotes --dir D:\Music --exclude 1 2 3`
+* Example : `python soundcloud-dl.py --url https://soundcloud.com/stringofasymptotes/surrender-and-reality/recommended`.
+Downloads 5 related tracks unless --limit is specified.

 ##Options
      -h, --help  show this help message and exit